Odoni's conjecture on arboreal Galois representations is false: A model-theoretic construction of a counterexample

 \begin{remark} The fact that the resulting field $L$ is pseudo-algebraically closed should be seen as an artefact of the construction.
 In particular, this forces $L$ to have projective absolute Galois group (see \cite[Theorem 11.6.2]{Fried-Jarden2008}).
 If $K$ is a number field and $L/K$ is algebraic, this means that the degree of $L/K$ as a supernatural number must be divisible infinitely many times by every prime number for reasons of cohomological dimension (see \cite[Proposition 3.3.5]{Neukirch-Schmidt-Wingberg2008}), in contrast to the construction in the previous section. \end{remark}

-\begin{remark} Since every countable Hilbertian field has an algebraic extension which is Hilbertian and pseudo-algebraically closed (see \cite[Theorem 27.4.8]{Fried-Jarden2008}), and any further algebraic extension of this remains pseudo-algebraically closed, the proof in the previous section yields Theorem \ref{thm:modelTheoreticFail} as a corollary.
-We nevertheless think that the separate proof below is of independent interest. \end{remark}
+\begin{remark} Let $K$ be a countable field of characteristic zero.
+If $K$ is not Hilbertian, replace it by its Hilbertian extension $K(t)$.
+Then $K$ has an algebraic extension $K'$ which is Hilbertian and pseudo-algebraically closed (see \cite[Theorem 27.4.8]{Fried-Jarden2008}), and the proof in the previous section yields an algebraic extension $L/K'$ in which every monic polynomial of any degree $d \geqslant 2$ induces an arboreal representation whose image has infinite index in $\Aut \mathrm{T}_\infty(d)$.
+This field $L$ is then pseudo-algebraically closed as an algebraic extension of $K'$ \cite[Corollary 11.2.5]{Fried-Jarden2008}.
+Therefore the proof in the previous section yields Theorem \ref{thm:modelTheoreticFail} as a corollary.
+We nevertheless think that the separate proof below is interesting in its own right. \end{remark}

+We use basic model-theoretic terminology, with \cite{Hodges1997} as our general reference, although other textbooks such as \cite{Marker} also contain all necessary results.